 On mobile, Avast’s apps for Android and iOS are secure, well-designed, and easy to navigate, with clean layouts and intuitive menus.
 The apps offer useful features like malware scanning, privacy protection, and a VPN, all presented in a straightforward, user-friendly way.

 However, I found it frustrating that different functionalities are spread across multiple apps.
 For example, Avast Mobile Security handles antivirus protection, while Avast SecureLine VPN requires a separate download for private browsing.
-While the individual apps work well, having to switch between them can honestly get pretty annoying.
+While the individual apps work well, switching between them can get pretty annoying.

 AVG — Quick Setup, but It Requires Multiple Apps

-Just like Avast, AVG is quick and easy to set up, taking just a few minutes.
-However, I found it a bit frustrating that AVG requires downloading 6 separate apps to access all of its features, such as AVG Internet Security, AVG Secure VPN, AVG Driver Updater, and more.
+Like Avast, AVG is quick and easy to set up, taking just a few minutes.
+However, it was a bit frustrating that AVG requires downloading 6 separate apps to access all features, such as AVG Internet Security, AVG Secure VPN, AVG Driver Updater, and more.

-While apps like a VPN or Driver Updater being separate isn’t unusual in the industry, AVG doesn’t make it immediately clear which features are included in its core antivirus package and which require additional purchases.
+While apps like a VPN or Driver Updater being separate isn’t unusual, AVG doesn’t make it immediately clear which features are included in its core antivirus package and which require additional purchases.
 For example, Driver Updater appears integrated into a higher-tier plan from the AVG UI but is, in fact, a standalone product requiring a separate license.

 Once I got used to the interface, it was easy to navigate, though I found the lack of a dedicated sub-menu for virus scans confusing at first.
 The Smart scan option is located in the middle of the page, and the rest of the scans under ‘Run Other Scans’ are in the bottom right corner of the home page, which took a little extra time to get used to.